jpverkamp/blog/content/reviews/books/Andy Weir/Project Hail Mary.md

 rating: 5
 page_count: 481
 ---
 Oh that's a wonderful book.
-If your read and enjoyed {{< goodreads book="The Martian" text=" The Martian " >}} , you'll almost certainly love {{< goodreads book="Project Hail Mary" text=" Project Hail Mary " >}} .
+If your read and enjoyed *The Martian*, you'll almost certainly love [[Project Hail Mary]]() .
 The sense of humor mixed with scientific/engineering problem solving is the main strength in both.
 Great fun.

 It's got a wonderful sense of humor: